 countryside view and castle from orvieto day trip from rome

-Oh, you absolutely have to visit St. Patrick’s Well in Orvieto!
+Visit St. Patrick’s Well in Orvieto, one of this town’s tourist sites!
 You’ll find it on the other side of the funicular (to the left, whereas Fortezza is to the right).

 It’s a unique attraction built in the 16th century.
 Its intricate double-helix staircase is a sight to see and reminds me of the Initiation Well in Quinta de Regaleira in Sintra.
 As you descend the spiral staircase about 53 m deep and about 200 steps, you’ll notice the atmospheric play of light and shadow, like you’re stepping into a different world!